dropzone/dropzone/index.md

 > Starting with Version 2.0 Dropzone no longer depends on jQuery!
 > See the section "version 2.0" at the bottom of the page for more information.

+I just released Version 3.0 which has a few backwards incompatibilities.
+Please see the section **version 3.0** at the bottom of the page for more information.

 Please consider donating if you like this project.
 I've put a lot of my free time into this project and donations help to justify it.